questdb/questdb/CONTRIBUTING.md

 | In progress  | If an engineer pick up an issue, self-assign and move to In-progress  |
 | Done    | Once the linked pull request is merged, the issue is closed and moved to Done automatically |

-We also use labels to help us categorize GitHub issues.
+We also use labels to organize GitHub issues to have better overview.
-The current labels can be roughly categorized like this:
+The current labels can be roughly categorized as below:

 | Categories     | Labels                                              |
 | ---             | ---                                                |